Theia: Diodorus's account

 An unorthodox version of the myth presented by Diodorus identified Theia as Basileia, meaning 'queen'.
 In this account Basileia was the eldest daughter of king Uranus, who excelled in prudence and rearer her own brothers, earning the epithet 'Great Mother' from them.
 She succeeded her father to the throne, and took her brother Hyperion to husband in order to produce heirs.
 With him Basileia had two children, Helios and Selene, both admired for their beauty and chastity.
 But Basileia and Hyperion's other brothers grew envious of their happiness and feared Hyperion would try to seize all the royal power for himself, so they killed Hyperion and threw Helios into the Eridanus river, where he drowned.
 When Selene discovered that, she threw herself off the roof.

 Basileia meanwhile searched all over the river for her son's body, and fatigued she fell asleep.
 Helios then appeared to her in a vision and urged her to cease her mourning, for the brothers would have the punishment they deserved, while he and his sister "would be transformed, by some divine providence, into immortal natures," so that what known as the "holy fire" in the heavens would now be called Helios ("the Sun"), while "Mene" would be Selene ("the Moon").
 When she woke up she recounted the dream and her woes to the common crowd that had gathered, asking them to give her dead loved ones the same honours as they did to gods.
 Then a frenzy overtook her and she grabbed her daughter's playthings and began to wander over the land.
 When she passed from sight, the people did as told and erected altars to her, and would pound kettledrums and cymbals to honour her.

 Theia in the sciences

-Theia's mythological role as the mother of the Moon goddess Selene is alluded to in the application of the name to a hypothetical planet that, according to the giant impact hypothesis, collided with the Earth and created the Moon, paralleling the mythological Theia's role as the mother of Selene.
+Theia's mythological role as the mother of the Moon goddess Selene is alluded to in the application of the name to a hypothetical planet that, according to the giant impact hypothesis, collided with the Earth and created the Moon.

 Theia's alternate name Euryphaessa has been adopted for a species of Australian leafhoppers Dayus euryphaessa (Kirkaldy, 1907).

 A Theia figure has been found at the Necropolis of Cyrene.